lewhunt/react-tv-player/README.md

 https://github.com/lewhunt/react-tv-player/assets/9886284/7baa4b75-491b-49f3-8cf1-698ae7f55941

+### Background

+In the dynamic landscape of the TV industry, I've dedicated years to working with various video players.
+During this journey, two persistent challenges surfaced time and again: performant UI navigation and compatible streaming protocols.
+These hurdles often forced us to heavily customise players and tackle media encoding difficulties, leading to added costs and frustrating delays. 😫

+#### Why React TV Player?

+Enter React TV Player, an innovative open-source component that seamlessly integrates with your React applications.
+It brings forth a media player tailored for TV experiences, complete with intuitive arrow key <i>and</i> cursor navigation. 📺 🎮

+#### What Sets It Apart?

+But that's not all.
+React TV Player isn't just another player.
+It's a versatile solution that handles HLS and Dash streams effortlessly.
+What's more, it tackles the formidable challenge of playing YouTube videos - yes YouTube - eliminating the need for custom video encoding when it's not necessary. :tada:

+#### How Does It Work?

+Under the hood, this component harnesses the power of open-source libraries like Norigin Media's <a href="https://github.com/NoriginMedia/Norigin-Spatial-Navigation">spatial navigation</a> hook.
+It builds upon the excellence of <a href="https://github.com/cookpete/react-player">React Player</a>, which utilises <a href="https://github.com/video-dev/hls.js">hls.js</a> and <a href="https://github.com/Dash-Industry-Forum/dash.js">dash.js</a>.
+Powered by React TypeScript (although you don't need to use TypeScript to make the most of it), this library is packaged efficiently using <a href="https://vitejs.dev/">Vite</a>, making integration a breeze. 🙌

 ### Props

-The full list of props are listed below.
+The full list of props are below.
 Media related values such as `playing`, `loop` and `muted` are also mapped to state which can be accessed via the [useTVPlayerStore hook](#usetvplayerstore-hook) instead of updating props.

 | Prop            | Description                                                                                                                                                                                                                                                                                                                      | Default      |
 | --------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------ |